Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 Name | Code | Result
 --------- | ------- | -----------
 bet_placed_in_betting_pool | 356 | You have successfully placed your prediction.
-new_betting_pool_bets_distribution | 360 | You have changed the pool distribution.
+betting_pool_bets_distribution_update | 361 | You have changed the pool distribution.
 This is broadcast to all game subscribers.

 ### Response Parameters